lehtoneo/Mazesolver/documentation/implementationdocument.md

 The time complexity of the algorithm is O(V) where V is the number of verticles.
 It may look like the time complexity is O(v^2) since there is a loop inside a loop, but every verticle has up to 4 verticles you can go to.
 Hence the upper limit of actions is V + 4V which leads to the time complexity of O(V).

+The space complexity is O(n^2) where n is the width and height of the maze to be solve.
+The reason for this is that the algorithm saves visited array size of nxn.